Naresh Kaushik

 Naresh Kaushik (born 1967) is an Indian politician from Haryana.
 He was a member of the 13th Vidhan Sabha of the Haryana Legislative Assembly representing the Bahadurgarh Vidhan Sabha Constituency.
 He is a member of the Bharatiya Janata Party.

 Early life and education

 Kaushik is from Bahadurgarh, Jhajjar district, Haryana.
 He is the son of Ram Karan.
-He completed his B.A. in 2014 at Manonmaniam Sundaranar University, Tirunelveli, Tamilnadu.
+He completed his B.A. in 2014 at Manonmaniam Sundaranar University, Tirunelveli, Tamil Nadu.

 Career

 Kaushik won from Bahadurgarh Assembly constituency representing the Bharatiya Janata Party in the 2014 Haryana Legislative Assembly election.